Liz Benson, Kate Henshaw, star in new Nollywood movie, Busted - Nigeria Today

 Liz Benson, Kate Henshaw, star in new Nollywood movie, Busted

-Veteran Nollywood actresses, Liz Benson and Kate Henshaw, are the lead characters in a new Nollywood movie titled Busted.
-They both star alongside Ik Ogbonna, Paul Obazele and a couple of new faces in Nollywood in the movie.
 The gripping movie reveals the intrigues of a gay couple’s love story.
-It tells the story of …

-The post Liz Benson, Kate Henshaw, star in new Nollywood movie, Busted appeared first on INFORMATION NIGERIA.
+The post Liz Benson, Kate Henshaw, star in new Nollywood movie, Busted appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG